 Parents, grandparents, or other legal guardians can apply on behalf of children.
 In some states, teens living alone can apply for themselves.

-What Is the Income to Qualify for CHIP?
+What Is the Income to Qualify for CHIP?2

 The income to qualify for CHIP varies by state, but enrollees will not pay more than 5% of their families’ annual income.
 Routine doctor and dental visits for “well children” are free of charge under CHIP, but there may be copayments for other services.
 Your state may also charge a monthly premium for CHIP coverage.

-When Is the Enrollment Period for CHIP Coverage?
+When Is the Enrollment Period for CHIP Coverage?2

-You can apply for CHIP at any time.
+You can apply to enroll in CHIP at any time.
 Unlike Affordable Care Act (ACA) plans, there is no designated period to enroll.
 Your child/children will be covered immediately once your state determines eligibility.

 Your state program has specific guidelines to determine who qualifies for CHIP.
 To apply, go through your state agency or call 1-800-318-2596 (TTY: 1-855-889-4325).